 Drained, I crossed myself, rose from the hard kneeler, pulled the curtain aside to face the exterior light and left the confessional.
-Instead of feeling clean as the curtain closed behind me and the next girl approached it, worse guilt assailed me than experienced prior to entering.
+Instead of feeling clean as the curtain closed behind me and the next girl approached, worse guilt assailed me than experienced before entering.

 As I walked to the altar, I noticed the pew line for Fr.
-Pastrami had shrunk while the line for the other confessional was now long.
+Pastrami had shrunk while the line for the other confessional was longer.

 As I mentally reviewed my plight, I considered doing a bigger penance but knew only a priest could wipe away my transgressions.
-I was damned unless I fessed up to it all, self-abuse and now confession lies, which I couldn't do.
+I was damned unless I fessed up to it all, self-abuse and now confession lies, which I couldn't.